 - Heredity – many types of Arthritis such as gout, osteoarthritis, rheumatoid arthritis, etc., contain genetic components.

-- Gender – females are at higher risk of arthritis.
+- Gender – females are at high her risk of arthritis.

 - Obesity – extra weight can lead to wear and tear of joints, which can cause arthritis.